JanNowak0311/Python-Projects/README.md

 # Calculator

 A simple Python Calculator app to perform basic operations (+, -, *, /, %) with lists.
+Built to practice Python basics like loops and lists.

 ## How to run the script?
 - Download the program file.